jovancvetkovic3006/carelink-python-client/README.md

 cd carelink-python-client
 ```

-### Install dependencies
+### Install dependenciespithon3

 ```
 pip3 install -r requirements.txt
+pip3 install packaging
+pip3 install --no-cache-dir blinker==1.4
+pip3 install setuptools
 ```

 ### Get login data

 The Carelink Client library needs the initial login data stored in the `logindata.json` file.
 This file is created by running the login script on a PC with a screen.

 The script opens a Firefox web browser with the Carelink login page.
 You have to provide your Carelink patients or follower credentials and solve the reCapcha.
 On successful completion of the login the data file will be created.

 ```
 python3 carelink_carepartner_api_login.py
 ```

-*Note*: you need to add the `--us` option to this command if you have a US Carelink account.
+_Note_: you need to add the `--us` option to this command if you have a US Carelink account.
 source myenv/bin/activate

 The Carelink Client reads this file from the local folder and it will take care of refreshing automatically the login data when it expires.
 It should be able to do so within one week of the last refre